-For information regarding official South Plains College statements about intellectual exchange, disabilities, non-discrimination, Title V Pregnancy Accommodations, CARE Team, and Campus Concealed Carry, please visit https://www.southplainscollege.edu/syllabusstatements/.
+South Plains College policies concerning diversity, disabilities, non-discrimination, Title IX Pregnancy Accommodations, and Campus Concealed Carry Statements can be found here: Syllabus Statements (southplainscollege.edu).

 Content Warning:

 Students are advised that difficult or sensitive issues may be represented or discussed in this class.
 While care will always be taken not to cause distress and to create a welcoming learning environment for everyone, there may be occasions where you will confront images or texts, or where you hear discussions that are uncomfortable for you.
 I will not issue trigger warnings with respect to potentially challenging or distressing content, for several reasons.
 I do not presume in advance to know what content or discussions may cause you distress; trauma is a deeply complex and personal experience.
 Instead, I will provide context for materials that feature content generally found to be challenging and make it clear why I am showing particular images or we are reading particular texts.
 If you ever feel unable to continue to participate in a particular class, you may leave at any point and will not be challenged.
 I will follow up to address any concerns and provide additional resources for support.
 You are also, of course, welcome to share any concerns about the course content you may have at any time during the term, and I promise to listen openly and respectfully.